zeibura/zowe-portable-package-install/install/import-product-information-into-zosmf.md

 Use the following procedure to load the contents of the Broadcom product information file into z/OSMF from a z/OS data set or UNIX file that the primary z/OSMF host can access.

 1. Use FTP to download the product information file directly to the mainframe.
-    - **Note**: Upload the file with binary in the FTP JCL so that the file is not converted to the EBCDIC character set.
+Upload the file with binary in the FTP JCL so that the file is not converted to the EBCDIC character set.
 Sample JCL follows that you can customize and execute:
 `//FTPSTEP  EXEC PGM=FTP,PARM='(EXIT=08'`
 `//SYSTCPD  DD DSN=your_TCP/IP_data_set_name,DISP=SHR`